DanielsHaitovs/MakeEasyCommerce/src/basket/README.md

 Basket ->
 It's an entity that contains main basket data to maintain customer activity with products and personalizations, marketing promo conditions,

+#Assign to customer
+Goal of this feature is to when user will register, we could check at least by email if this customer did place order before so in this case this basket can appear for customer
 #Merge multiple baskets into 1

 The goal of this feature is to make future life easier